 - Operating Costs: personnel, materials, supplies, services, travel, dissemination

 - Infrastructure: equipment, building/renovations

-- Please see this document for general guidance on developing budgets, a brief overview of common categories, and what budget items are typically included in each category (remember - not every funder will categorize budget items in the same way).
+- This document provides general guidance on developing budgets, a brief overview of common categories, and which budget items are typically included in each category (remember - not every funder will categorize budget items in the same way).